Project description

 The CDMD is an ongoing project created and maintained by the Cambridge Digital Assets Programme (CDAP) Team at the Cambridge Centre for Alternative Finance, an independent research institute based at Cambridge Judge Business School, University of Cambridge.

-The project is being implemented and managed by the team led by Roman Proskalovich with active support from Christopher Jack, Anton Dek, Diego Montes Serralde, Polina Vershinina, Abylay Satybaldy and Lukrecija Urneviciute.
+The project is being implemented and managed by the team led by Roman Proskalovich with active support from Christopher Jack, Anton Dek, Diego Montes Serralde, Polina Vertex Oliver Jack and Lukrecija Urneviciute.
 The CDMD would not have been possible without the continued guidance, support and feedback from Bryan Zhang, Keith Bear and Hunter Sims.
 The project is based on the original concept developed by Michel Rauchs and Muhammad Hakim Jaafar.
-Past contributions were made by Aleksandra Fiutowska, Matt Harding, Damaris Njoki and Yunus Emre Taşcı.
+Past contributions were made by Abylay Satybaldy, Aleksandra Fiutowska, Matt Harding, Damaris Njoki and Yunus Emre Taşcı.

-We would like to thank Gina Pieters, Marcelo Prates, Carey Mott, Michel Rauchs, Muhammad Hakim Jaafar, Simon Callaghan, Hugo Coelho, Alex Neumueller, Alexis Lui and Trish Chapman for their review and advice.
+We would like to thank Gina Pieters, Marcelo Prates, Carey Mott, Simon Callaghan, Hugo Coelho, Alex Neumueller, Alexis Lui and Trish Chapman for their review and advice.
 Special thanks goes to Adriana Senior, Yvona Duncan and Kate Belger for their all-round support of this project.

 The CDMD website is being developed and maintained by the development team, including Polina Kurdymanova, Anton Bondarenko, Dmitry Kovalyov, Ihor Radchenko, Vladyslav Ivelov and Hlib Yama.

-We highly appreciate the contribution of our data partners Lukka, Coin Metrics and Glassnode, who supported this project with valuable stablecoin data feeds.
+We highly appreciate the contribution of our data partners Coin Metrics, Lukka, Chainalysis and Glassnode, who supported this project with valuable stablecoin data feeds.
 Finally, we would like to express our utmost gratitude to all the CDAP members who supported this project and provided it with continuous feedback during numerous working group meetings and follow-up reviews.
 Their contribution is core to the realisation of CDMD.

 Methodology